Commonplace developer series: #3 effective co-design

 Co-design: Creating and maintaining relationships

 Co-design isn’t possible without relationships, trust and social connections among stakeholders.
 Having a foundation of trust paves the way for real honest conversations, both positive and negative ones.
 If people feel comfortable enough to share their thoughts, a wave of negative sentiment shouldn’t immediately worry you.
-In fact, it can be a great opportunity to better the relationship between you and local citizens.
+It can be a great opportunity to better the relationship between you and local citizens.
 After all, trust can’t be bought; it can only be earned.
 The more you acknowledge and talk with the community the better the overall experience and output.
 Taking time to read, answer and reassure concerns left on your engagement is a great way to foster respect between you and the community and discover perhaps unforeseen issues with your initial ideas.
 A big benefit of co-design.

 Read our full guide on dealing with negative comments.